SYKwong/RFID-Attendance/README.md

 **Raspberry Pi**
 - We used Raspbian, but any Linux distro that is fully compatible with Raspberry Pi should work
 - Download and follow the instruction for [NOOBS/Raspbian](https://www.raspberrypi.org/downloads/), or other fully compatible Linux distros of your choice
-- Install the required modules
+- Install the required modules using
     ```
     pip3 install gspread
     pip3 install oauth2client